Things to see and do - Annecy

 This public garden laid out in an arboretum has a large number of species from Europe, America and Asia, noteworthy are the giant sequoias and a gingko biloba ,

-Built on an island in the 12C, the residence of the counts of Geneva has been the state mint, a prison (last in use during the Occupation), law courts and these days it houses Annecy's Heritage Centre.
-It makes for an attractive scene, with its forbidding walls reflected on the smooth waters of the Thiou.
+Built on an island in the 12C, the residence of the counts of Geneva has been the state mint, a prison (last in use during the Occupation) and the courthouse.
+These days it houses the Architecture and Heritage Centre (Centre d'interprétation de l'architecture et du patrimoine).
+It makes for a remarkable scene, with its forbidding walls reflected on the still waters of the Thiou.

 These well-known gorges are lined with galleries that seem to cling to the sheer walls of the gorges, carved out by the Fier below.
 After passing under two bridges, visitors leave the gorges and reach a cluster of beech trees.
 Carry on towards the belvedere located on the furthest overhanging rocky promontory and admire the "sea of rocks", where the presence of a layer of tender earth under the chalky table has resulted in the formation of wild tormented shapes and immense boulders.